HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 At the center of the facility is the CONTROL ROOM.

-EQUIPMENT ), a state of the art virtual mixing console capable of blending 64 microphones simultaneously and electronically routing them to various formats of audio and or video recording machines, including the latest Digidesign Pro Tools HD-8 High Definition, 64-track hard disk recording system with over 2 terrabytes of recording space and "hands on" CONTROL 24 Moving Fader Total Recall mixing, allowing continuously variable alterations to any parameter of a mix, employing the latest "soft" outboard gear plug-ins at any point in the CD and DVD creation process.
+The heart of the Studio.
+This is where all the artists performances are sonically blended or mixed.
+It contains various types of reference speakers (see EQUIPMENT ), a state of the art virtual mixing console capable of blending 64 microphones simultaneously and electronically routing them to various formats of audio and or video recording machines, including the latest Digidesign Pro Tools Ultimate High Definition, multi-track hard disk recording system with terrabytes of SSD recording space and "hands on" EUPHONIX Moving Fader Total Recall mixing, allowing continuously variable alterations to any parameter of a mix, employing the latest "soft" outboard gear plug-ins at any point in the CD and DVD creation process.

-All signals originating from the Studios A through E are routed through Mogami oxygen free cables to the main jack panels (Patch Bays) at the console.
+All signals originating from the Studios Rooms A through E are routed through Mogami oxygen free cables to the main jack panels (Patch Bays) at the console.
 The bays also interconnect all peripheral analog and digital processing equipment to and from the console as well as digital audio, video, MIDI and SMPTE time code.
 Sony and Panasonic broadcast cameras are also interfaced from all studios to a central video 90 point patch bay and 18 distribution amplifiers.

 A total of 72 Mogami "oxygen free copper" mic lines, 14 earphone cue lines, 8 speaker playback/ talkback lines, 32 video cables and 12 digital/midi cables are routed throughout the facility between the patch bays and the "Mic Panels" in 8 locations.

-All rooms are tied together with independent communication lines such as earphone (Cue) lines, speaker talkback/ playback, video monitors including a Panasonic HD 1080i/720p HDMI video projector on a 16:9 x12 foot screen with a 1000watt Denon 7.1 True HD surround screening room and a 42" 1080p LCD HDTV and industrial cameras for visual communication and playback, MIDI digital interface and remote control.
+All rooms are tied together with independent communication lines such as earphone (Cue) lines, speaker talkback/ playback, video monitors including a Panasonic HD 1080i/720p HDMI video projector on a 16:9 twelve foot screen with 2500watt Denon 7.1 True HD surround screening room and a 42" 1080p LCD HDTV and industrial cameras for visual communication and playback, MIDI digital interface and remote control.
 This allows performers to see and hear each other while being physically isolated from each other in order to achieve musical cohesiveness while maintaining sonic separation allowing absolute freedom in the mix processing.
 But, as an alternative "old school" approach, the large North room is available for live band recording.
 This allows a band to play acoustically without the use of earphones, in a more natural scenario.

 The "Studio" consists of a complex of rooms.
 The main room, Studio A, is an acoustically "live", more ambient room and contains acoustic, classical and electric guitars, and Fender, Ampeg and various guitar amplifiers and digital effects to accommodate different styles of music.
-A beatiful sounding Weber six foot acoustic grand piano has its
+A beatiful sounding Weber six foot acoustic grand piano has its dedicated piano room isolated sonically but not visaully from the rhythm setion here.

 with sight lines straight through to the drum booth.